ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 <figcaption> Schematic of Motor Driver part including two Full H-bridges.</figcaption>
 </figure>

 You can see in the schematic of the Motor driver unit drawn using the Easy EDA software.
-I selected this software to draw the circuit schematics and the PCB CAD drawing because PCB footprint libraries for many of the commercially available electronic components are there in this software due to the vast community contributions.
+I selected this software to draw the circuit schematics and the PCB CAD drawing because, PCB footprint libraries for many of the commercially available electronic components are there in this software due to the vast community contributions.
 The other reason is this software is issued by the JLC PCB company china which I used to send these PCB designs and get them printed.
 It is really easy to place that order through this software directly.
 ### Controlling Part
 Main functionality of this unit is to issue speed and direction commands to the above discussed motor driver part.
 In order to do this, encoder channel outputs of both motors are connected to the interrupt pins of Atmega328 chip.
 Encoder reading, error calculation, correction signal generation parts are doing inside this unit using a kind of correction algorithms like PID (Proportional Integral Derivative).